Karen-O94/Note-Taker/README.md

 You can also view saved notes by clicking the title in the side-nav.
 If you wish to add a new note, you will need to click the pencil icon to this.

-You can see the json object being populated or modified by specifiying the following route name in your browser: `localhost:3000/api/notes`
+You can see the json object being populated or modified by specifiying the following route name in your browser: `localhost:3000/api/notes` and adding the id parameter using `/idNumber'` will take you to json file for a specific note

 *Command line*
 ![image](https://user-images.githubusercontent.com/74797740/110217124-4f01f300-7eaa-11eb-9c42-bbe8487135f7.png)